 Shepherd of the Woods Lutheran Church and School – Two different locations in Jacksonville to choose from 7860 Southside Blvd & 6595 Columbia Park Court.

 Church Christ East – 12000 Alumni Dr, Jacksonville.
-Sunday worship can also be hear on live audio.
+Sunday worship can also be heard on live audio.

 Hodges Boulevard Presbyterian Church 4140 Hodges Boulevard, Jacksonville.
 A diverse and inclusive church that offers worship session at the church and also live audio.